Technical Glossary

 Processor

-A small chip that resides the 4D Systems displays.
+A small chip that resides in the 4D Systems displays.
 Its basic job is to receive input and provide the appropriate output.

-Used for programming 4D Systems display modules, interfacing to a breadboard for prototyping, interfacing to Arduino and Raspberry Pi interfaces.
+Used for programming 4D Systems display modules, interfacing to a breadboard for prototyping, and interfacing to Arduino and Raspberry Pi interfaces.

 PWM